What is the Internet?

 - Local Area Network (LAN): A LAN is two or more connected laptops or computers or phones sharing information with each other in a small geographic location.
 Examples, network of computers at your home or work.

 - Wide Area Network (WAN): A WAN is basically two or more interconnected LANs.
 These networks are farther apart than the systems in LAN.
 They can communicate via telephone lines or radio waves.

-The current internet population is said to be approximately 3.4 billion users, 48.1% of which is from Asia and 10% is from the North America.
+The current internet population is said to be approximately 3.4 billion users, 48.1% of which is from Asia and 10% is from North America.
 3.4 billion Users give the internet unprecedented power and importance in this day and age.
 People are becoming empowered with a greater exchange of information and as people are learning more, their lives too are improving for the better.
-Unrestricted access to everyone in the world has made internet a truly representative body of the world’s population.
-The ease and the innovation supported by the internet are generating bursts of creativity in humans.
+Unrestricted access to everyone in the world has made the internet a truly representative body of the world’s population.
+The ease and innovation supported by the internet are generating bursts of creativity in humans.
 More people now are in touch with each other than ever before.
-The future of the it is no longer detached from the future of our race.
+The future of it is no longer detached from the future of our race.
 It has become so essential that it is truly entwined in the deepest fabrics of our society.

 Understand more about this topic with qualified tutors solving your doubts 24/7 only at BYJU’s.